blainne/blainne.github.io/_posts/2017-05-30-fsharp-unzip-function.md

 Almost always it seems to be a better idea to transform our input list using the standard `map` function and at the last point, after applying all the transformations, do the unzipping.
 And this last step only if we really need to have two separate collections - which is rarely the case (at least, in my experience).

 So, why to write a blog post about it?
-As mentioned, I found it to be a great exercise.
-Moreover it's a good study of design considerations.
+As mentioned, I found it to be a great code & design exercise.
+I spent quite a lot of time playing with this, some things forced me to learn new things, so I'm just sharing.

 ### The type
 The explicitly typed header of our function looks like this: